Rec. 709

 ITU-R Recommendation 709, usually abbreviated Rec.
 709, BT.709, or ITU-R 709, is a standard developed by the Radiocommunication Sector of the International Telecommunication Union (ITU-R) for image encoding and signal characteristics of high-definition television (HDTV).
 The standard specifies a scheme for digital encoding of colors as triplets of small integers, a widescreen format with 1080 active lines per picture and 1920 square pixels per line (a 16:9 aspect ratio), as well as several details of signal capture, transmission, and display.
 While directed to HDTV, some of its specifications (such as the color encoding) have also been adopted for other uses.
+Rec.
+709 is also used for HD tier Blu-ray.

 Technical details

-The standard is freely available at the ITU website, and that document should be used as the authoritative reference.
-The essentials are summarized below.
+The standard is freely available at the ITU website.

 Image format and definition

 Recommendation ITU-R BT.709-6 defines a common image format (CIF) where picture characteristics are independent of the frame rate.
 The image is 1920x1080 pixels, for a total pixel count of 2,073,600 and a 16:9 aspect ratio.